draganagroj/recipes/clojure-projekat/README.md

 This project is made for subject on master studies "Tools and methods of Software engineering".
 It is done in function language - Clojure.

 It represents on-line application for recipes, where users can register,login and post their recipes.
-If user is not logged, he can only see most popular ones and search them.
-Users who are logged-in can add new recipe, see their recipes, leave comments on recipes and also get recommendations for other recipes based on likings of most similar user.
+If user is not logged, he can only see recipes and search them by title.
+Users who are logged-in can add new recipe, see recipes they wrote, leave comments on recipes and also get recommendations for other recipes based on likings of most similar user.

 ##Requirements

 This application needs Leiningen 2.0.0

 ##Libraries